 The competition targets to promote and nurture innovations in Kenya which will enhance commercialization and generation of wealth, employment and youth entrepreneurship which is in line with the Big 4 Agenda.

-“That plastic waste is a challenge globally today is not in question, that there are opportunities that exist in the management of plastic waste has been contentious.
+“That plastic waste and plastic extrusion is a challenge globally today is not in question, that there are opportunities that exist in the management of plastic waste has been contentious.
 However, the realities across the globe show us that the plastics recycling industry is set to grow to close to 6 billion Kenya shilling industry by 2023,” said Joyce Waweru PETCO Kenya Country Manager.

 In line with the national solid waste management strategy and national plastic recycling strategy, the competition seeks to collect and recycle postconsumer PET bottles across the country as it taps into the innovative technical space and establish partnerships for business development, awareness building and support recycling and manufacturing.